 8.2.y Intra-CU topological redundancy procedure

 Intra-CU topological redundancy procedures enable establishment and release of redundant paths in the IAB-topology underneath the same IAB-donor CU.
 The redundant paths may use different IAB-donor DUs.
 They may also have common nodes with each other.
-Since topological redundancy use NR-DC for the IAB-MT, it is only supported for IAB-nodes operating in SA mode.
+Since topological redundancy uses NR-DC for the IAB-MT, it is only supported for IAB-nodes operating in SA mode.

 Figure 8.2.y-1 shows an example for an IAB topology, where one IAB-node, referred to as the dual-connecting IAB-node, has two paths with the IAB-donor via different IAB-donor DUs.